-And this is a turning point, because now we are able to do it and to get the precision which is at least at what we can do ultimately, and that in the future will show to be able to things we cannot do.
+And this is a turning point, because now we are able to do it and to get the precision which is at least at what we can do ultimately, and that the future will show it is able to things we cannot do.

 So it will gain its place.
 There’s no question whether it is the case, it’s only the question, “How fast will this evolve?”

 Now having done one, it will go on.
 There’s no way back.

 Fantastic insights—our thanks to Prof. Topsakal and Prof. Van de Heyning for sharing their experiences, we’re excited to hear more about HEARO robotic surgery and cochlear implant in the near future!